SilencerWeb/taggy-desktop-releases/README.md

 # Taggy

-This repository is for publishing app's releases
+This repository is for publishing app's releases but you still can open issues for making feature requests or bug reports ^^